 Evening

 Return to Miami for a farewell dinner at one of the city’s fine-dining establishments.
+Maybe consider one of our picks for the top 20 restaurants in Miami.
 End your trip with a toast to the unforgettable memories you’ve made.

 Every traveler has unique interests, so it’s important to tailor your itinerary to your preferences.
-If you’re a foodie, focus on culinary experiences like the food tours mentioned in this guide.
+If you’re a foodie, focus on culinary experiences like our Miami food and culture tours.
 History buffs may want to dedicate more time to Little Havana, while art enthusiasts should allocate extra hours to Wynwood.

 This site uses Google reCAPTCHA V3.
 Read the privacy policy and terms of service for more information.